05/11/2024

 A key incident is the global chip shortage, pushing a major UK chipmaker to buy a specialist manufacturer.
 This step aimed to fix supply chain issues and strengthen construction’s digital growth.
 Through such mergers, companies can develop a team skilled in digital, which is vital in today’s competitive market.

-Digital transformation in construction
+digital transformation in construction

 Mergers combine resources and know-how, making it easier to introduce advanced technologies.
 Teaming up with private equity firms is becoming common in the UK to enhance tech progress and operational strength.
 This teamwork is essential for transforming and updating construction firms to stay relevant in a tech-heavy sector.